Bracciata/HackKState19/readme.md

-# Won Best Automation Hack at HackKState19
+# Winner of Best Automation Hack at HackKState19
 # SimplySnap

 ##### Created by Tommy Bracciata, Danny Tran, and Emma Hubka